 What To Do If You Need To File Now and Don’t Have Your W-2?

 Send Form 4852, Substitute for Form W-2, Wage and Information Statement

-The IRS may let you know of any discrepancies later once they review your estimation vs the actual data.
-However, if you realize discrepancies first (e.g. you received a W-2 after you completed this step) then you need use Form 1040X.
+The IRS may let you know of any discrepancies later once they review your estimation vs. the actual data.
+However, if you realize differences first (e.g., you received a W-2 after you completed this step), then you need to use Form 1040X.
 This form is called Amending a US Individual Tax Return.
-It is best to work with a resolution firm or use a software program as many taxpayers are susceptible to mistakes due to the complex code.
+It is best to work with a resolution firm or use a software program, as many taxpayers are susceptible to mistakes due to the sophisticated code.
 If you face difficulties, work with a tax professional such as a CPA, registered preparer, Enrolled Agent, or tax attorney.